-the thinking is already done · $189Get the Vault
+the thinking is already done · $189Get The Vault →

 the thinking is already done

-If you love your life,
+If you love your life, close this tab.

-Get the Vault — $189 or try 3 free — no email required
+Get The Vault — $189 or try 3 free — no email required

 you're right to be skeptical